“What’s Going On?”

-It was the first Friday after the first of November, 1996.
-That morning I picked up a newspaper on my way to work and immediately turned to pets in the classified section.
+First Friday after the first of November, 1996.
+That morning I picked up a newspaper at the train station on my way to work and immediately turned to pets in the classified section.

 I didn’t say a word to anyone because they might go buy “MY” puppy.
 That night after dinner I casually said to my wife, “So there’s some puppies in the paper, wanna go take a look?”